EFL play-off dates: Championship, League One, League Two play-off details confirmed – how to watch

 The EFL play-offs guarantee plenty of drama for Championship, League One and League Two fans – how can you follow the drama?

-The summer is fast-approaching for the majority of teams across the country but 12 teams will be forced to put their holidays on hold for the EFL play-offs.
+The summer has arrived for the majority of teams across the country but 12 teams will be forced to put their holidays on hold for the EFL play-offs.

 Championship, League One and League Two representatives will battle it out across two legs for a place in the three finals with pride, money and ambitions on the line.